 One of the other most important outsourcing questions is of course, “how much will outsourcing cost?”
 As the costs of owning a business have become more expensive over there years, American companies have sought to outsource some of their services to foreign countries.
 Although the United States has a minimum wage, it is not the same for other nations.
 This means that, though the pay is significantly less than what American workers make, that money travels further in the foreign countries, giving American companies the benefits of large, comparatively inexpensive workforce and allows them to pay much lower wages.

-With the American economy not like it used to be, most Americans are grasping to their jobs for dear life.
+With the American economy not like it used to be, most Americans are holding onto work for dear life.
 Throwing outsourcing into the mix and laying off domestic workers can potentially result in businesses paying a lot in terms of public relations, unless, of course, they choose to outsource to individual remote workers rather than outsourcing firms.

-With more stable and reliable outsourcing tools popping up, such as the freelance community FreeeUp, who only hires the top 1% of workers, businesses can rest at ease knowing that every individual worker is not only priced accordingly, based on their skillset.
-There are also thoroughly interviewed by freeeup staff to ensure that every client is given the best worker for the job, at the best price.
+With more stable and reliable outsourcing tools popping up, such as the freelance marketplace FreeeUp, who only hires the top 1% of workers, businesses can rest at ease knowing that every individual worker is not only priced accordingly, based on their skillset.
+There are also thoroughly interviewed by the FreeeUp assistants to ensure that every client is given the best worker for the task, at the best price.

 #4 How Much Access Should I Give?

-This is one of those sensitive outsourcing questions, in which people want to know, how much access is too much?
-Well, for one thing, you should always maintain complete control over your accounts and any components you provide when outsourcing, such as a staff account will limitations to access, unless it is completely necessary.
+This is one of those sensitive outsourcing questions where people want to know, how much access is too much?
+Well, for one thing, you should always maintain complete control over your accounts and any components you provide when outsourcing, with limitations to access, unless it is completely necessary to grant full access.

 #5 How Much Transparency Should There be?

 If issues come up, and some will, don’t simply point the finger and pass judgement too quickly.
-Sometimes mistakes are made, which is why transparency between you and your workers are something that should be readily implemented.
-If your workers have done something wrong, ask them what happened and work it out patiently.
+Sometimes mistakes are made, which is why transparency between you and workers is something that should be readily implemented.
+If workers have done something wrong, ask them what happened and work it out patiently.
 Remember the quote from Aristotle, “patience is bitter, but its fruit is sweet.”

 Apart from the regular meetings, they should be checking in with you and giving you daily reports, letting you know what you have done for the day for you to review and give them further tasks if need be.
 Doing these things regularly will ensure that there are not only minimal issues or setbacks, but it will also keep both of you informed of things.